vickymmcd/AmazonSoftDesWarriors/docs/results.md

 *This is the output of our model with limited data we were able to collect and format from Amazon.
 Blue represents our model's price forecast.
 Green and red represents the original price history of the item.*

 <p>
-In order to test the accuracy of our model, we tested it with electricity data.
+In order to test the accuracy of our model, we tested it with real electricity data.
 We observed the fit of the electricity prediction with the true prices after only 100 days, which is what the graph below displays.
 The red represents the predicted price, and the blue displays the true price of electricity.</p>

 <img src= "https://raw.githubusercontent.com/vickymmcd/AmazonSoftDesWarriors/master/images/model_fit.png" alt ="" />
 <p>